-Setting up a network among VMs on the same virtualization software such as VirtualBox is easy once you understand the available network type.
+Setting up a network among VMs in the same virtualization software such as VirtualBox is easy once we understand the available network type.
 How about settings up a network among VMs in different virtualization software from different physical computers?
-This post shows how to setup a network between VirtualBox and VMware virtual machines.
+This guide shows how to set up network connectivity between VirtualBox and VMware virtual machines.

 Two Scenarios Considered here: